Nathan Dunn: Early life

+Trading company

 In 1816, Dunn was disowned by Philadelphia Monthly Meeting of the Society of Friends for bankruptcy.
 However, John Field, one of his creditors, proposed a way for Dunn to pay down debt through the creation of a joint business and a post in China.

 In 1818 Dunn went to Canton, China and started the Nathan Dunn & Company trading business.
 Except for a visit to England in 1820-1821, he lived and worked there for 12 years buying tea and nankeen and selling specially produced British goods.
 Dunn designed an innovative triangular shipping pattern; American goods were shipped to Britain, profit from the sale of those good were used to purchase British goods popular in China; the British goods were shipped to Canton and exchanged for Chinese goods; the Chinese good were then shipped to America.

 Dunn's year-round residence in China was a strategic advantage since it allowed him to out bid competitors on silk products before the other traders arrived in China for the tea season trading.
 He strictly abstained from the opium trade, a common profitable business of the time.
 His compliance with the Chinese anti-opium laws was one of the things that created a good reputation for him among his Chinese partners including Houqua, Tinqua and other Hong merchants.
 During the disastrous November 1822 fire at Canton warehouses, Tinqua sent eighty workers and multiple boats to rescue merchandise from Dunn's warehouse while competitors suffered huge losses.
 Before leaving China, Dunn's wealth was estimated to be $200,000.
 He returned to Philadelphia in 1832, and brought with him a large collection of Chinese artistic and cultural objects and paid off all of his creditors.